What Happens When an Ontario Court Drops Criminal Charges?

 not

-result in a criminal record, police services typically retain internal records of the arrest and investigation.
+result in a criminal conviction or record for that matter, police services typically retain internal records of the arrest and investigation.

 These records: